chadepickering/chadepickering.github.io/README.md

 Welcome!

-I'm Chad Pickering, a soon-to-be graduate student in the Biostatistics Department at UCLA.
-I am very interested in Bayesian methods, model construction, time series analysis, and bioinformatics.
+I'm Chad Pickering, a biostatistics graduate student at UCLA.
-I have had several classes that have had data science or large-scale project components; below is a small sampling.
-Any questions should be fielded to cepickering@ucdavis.edu!

 Under construction, but all current links work!